ugurdargun/VehicleConfigurator/README.md

 # CTIS 221-Term Project | Vehicle Configurator

-  A group work done by Erdem Sert - Uğur Ata Dargün (@ugurdargun) - Murat Alkan (MuratAlkanW) in NetBeans IDE
+  A group work done by Erdem Sert - Uğur Ata Dargün (@ugurdargun) - Murat Alkan (@MuratAlkanW) in NetBeans IDE

 # About This Project
 It is all about building your own vehicle.
 The user can